-- 1. During your reading of either book, take notes on what the subjects (persons) in each book learn about perseverance and hope. - 2.
-For each chapter of The Boys in the Cave, explain the chapter title and incorporate a direct quote with MLA citation from the text as evidence for your explanation. - 3.
-For each chapter of The Boys in the Boat, create a chapter title and provide an explanation for the title.
-Incorporate a direct quote with MLA citation as part of your explanation. - 4.
-At the end of each chapter for either book, write one question that you are left with upon finishing your reading of that chapter.
+- 1. During your reading take notes on what the subjects (persons) in the book learn about perseverance and hope. - 2.
+For each chapter of The Boys in the Cave, create a chapter title and incorporate a direct quote with MLA citation from the text as evidence for your explanation.